openedx/edx-documentation/en_us/discovery_api/source/api_reference/reference.rst

 Skills List Endpoint
 ********************

-GET calls to ``/skills`` endpoint return a list of all the available skills in the system.
+GET call to the ``/skills`` endpoint returns a list of all the available skills in the system.

 ===================
 Method and Endpoint